Sunnyshio/Spectral-Classification-of-a-Star/README.md

 Log transformation was applied to compress the range of these features and reduce the influence of extreme values, improving model robustness.

 ### Modeling approach
 I focused on predicting the _spectral class_ (dependent variable) using four key features (predictors): _temperature, luminosity, radius, and absolute magnitude_.
 Originally, the dataset contained seven columns, but I chose these four predictors as they are the most relevant for the problem.
-I applied K Nearest Neighbors model to the dataset.
+I applied K-Nearest Neighbors model to the dataset.
 A KNN classifier was initialized as a model with weighted distances and the training sets were fitted into the model.
 The model was then used to predict y values using the `x_test` values and stored it in a `y_pred` variable.

 ### Model assessment
 _Before Data Augmentation_